FrontMatter/web-documentation-nextjs/content/docs/settings/available-settings.md

 > **Info**: More information on how to use it can be found in the
 > [preserve the casing for your file names][11] section.

+### frontMatter.file.slugSeparator

+Specify the separator character used between words when generating slugs and file names from titles.

+- Type: `string`
+- Default: `-`

 ### frontMatter.framework.id